 Because there are many Federal agencies that administer land underlying or adjoining the Trail, only the more prominent land and resource management plans have been highlighted in this document.
-Other Federal agencies administering land underlying or adjoining the Trail include the Bureau of Indian Affairs, U.S. Fish and Wildlife Service, Department of Energy, and Bureau of Reclamation, each of which administer less than 3 percent of the land underlying the Trail, and they do not reference the Trail.
+Other Federal agencies administering land underlying or adjoining the Trail include the Bureau of Indian Affairs, U.S. Fish and Wildlife Service, Department of Energy, and Bureau of Reclamation, each of which administer less than 3 percent of the land underlying the Trail.